Counter

 of typeint

-.
-This is the value that we want our counter to get initialized to. - The second statement declares a
+is the value that we want our counter to get initialized to. - The second statement declares a local variable and initializes it to

-creates a state variable calledcounter
+creates a local variable calledcounter

 and initializes it to the current value ofcounter